Scheduled MonumentsEnglandCopper mine and medieval ridge and furrow north, north west and east of St Michael and All Angels Church

 What is Copper mine and medieval ridge and furrow north, north west and east of St Michael and All Angels Church?

-Copper mine and medieval ridge and furrow north, north west and east of St Michael and All Angels Church is an ancient monument comprising both medieval agricultural land and mineral extraction workings located near the parish church in Yorkshire.
+Copper mine and medieval ridge and furrow north, north west and east of St Michael and All Angels Church is a scheduled ancient monument comprising both medieval agricultural earthworks and evidence of mineral extraction activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020403.

 Who is responsible for protecting Copper mine and medieval ridge and furrow north, north west and east of St Michael and All Angels Church?